nilenso/honeysql-postgres/README.md

 # honeysql-postgres
 [![Clojars Project](https://img.shields.io/clojars/v/nilenso/honeysql-postgres.svg)](https://clojars.org/nilenso/honeysql-postgres)

-PostgreSQL extensions for [honeysql](https://github.com/jkk/honeysql).
-This library extends the features of honeysql to support postgres specific SQL clauses.
+PostgreSQL extensions for widely used [honeysql](https://github.com/jkk/honeysql).
+This library extends the features of honeysql to support postgres specific SQL clauses and some basic SQL DDL in addition to the ones supported by the parent library.
+This library exists because it felt having a separate vendor specific namespace rather over having everything within honeysql.

 Currently honeysql-postgres supports the following postgres specific clauses

 - upsert
   - on conflict